 The gym is located on the ground level and features lots of workout equipment and a gorgeous pool.
 There were lots of people there at the time, so I couldn’t really take a photo of the gym equipment without invading everyone’s privacy.

-Hyatt Regency Thessaloniki Diamond Breakfast
+Hyatt Regency Thessaloniki Diamond Breakfast at Ambrosia

 Hyatt Diamond members get free breakfast at the Hyatt Regency Thessaloniki, which is served at the Ambrosia Restaurant.

-One thing you should look out for when dining outside are the birds – they’re all over the place and lying in wait until you leave the table so they can pounce on your leftovers.
+One thing you should look out for when dining outside are the birds.
+They’re all over the place and lying in wait until you leave the table so they can pounce on your leftovers.

 Hyatt Regency Thessaloniki Gym and Grounds